Coder-RD/Java_Challenge/README.md

 - `SET` → Sets a specific bit to `1`.
 - `FLIP` → Changes a specific bit from `0` to `1` or from `1` to `0`.
-- `AND` → Performs a bitwise AND operation between two BitSets.
+- `AND` → Performs a logical AND operation between two BitSets.
-- `OR` → Performs a bitwise OR operation between two BitSets.
+- `OR` → Performs a logical OR operation between two BitSets.
-- `XOR` → Performs a bitwise XOR operation between two BitSets.
+- `XOR` → Performs a logical XOR operation between two BitSets.

 After each operation, the number of set bits is calculated using `cardinality()`.